Omar-Ezzat-AbdAlmoaz/ATC_01067728551/README.md

 - JWT token is stored in `localStorage`
 - The token is included in API requests via the `Authorization: Bearer <token>` header

+🚀 System Usage Scenario
+Here’s a walkthrough of what happens when someone starts using the system:

+🏁 Step 1: Open the Application
+The user opens the frontend by launching:
+/pages/welcom-page.html
+They land on the Welcome Page which provides two options:

+🔐 Login

+📝 Register

+👤 Step 2: Authentication
+Option A - New User:
+Clicks Register

+Fills in:

+Full name

+Email

+Password

+On successful registration:

+User is redirected to the Login Page

+Option B - Existing User:
+Clicks Login

+Enters email and password

+🔁 Step 3: Role-Based Redirection
+After login, the system checks the user’s role from the JWT token:

+✅ If User (normal):
+Redirected to:

+/pages/home/home-page.html
+Can:

+View list of available events

+Searsh in event by name

+Click any event for more details

+Book an event (if available)

+On successful booking → redirected to:

+/pages/cong.html
+🛠️ If Admin:
+Redirected to:

+/pages/admin-panal/view.html
+Admin Panel Options:

+Create a new event → create.html

+Edit existing events → edit.html

+Delete events → delete.html

+View and read all event details → view.html, read.html

+🔐 Authorization Logic
+All admin pages are protected using admin-auth.js

+All user pages are protected using user-auth.js

+Unauthorized access will redirect to the welcome page

+🔓 Logout
+At any time, the user/admin can log out

+This clears the token and returns them to the Welcome Page